z0u/z0u.github.io/_posts/2023-06-16-generative-ai-predictions.md

 ---
-title: All content production automated by 2028
+title: Video production automated by 2028
 ---

 I'm backdating this one: five years ago (2018), I predicted that in ten years (2028) the entire content production pipeline would be automated.
 We seem to be well on track.